ElliottData/Get-Clean1/CodeBook.md

   ytest.txt-             a dataset assinging activities to the test observations

-  xtrain.txt-            a training dataset with observations
+  xtrain.txt-            a training dataset with observed measurements

   ytrain.txt-            a dataset of the activities for the training data